 But these are expensive too and take a lot of space.
 Built from specialized hardware, they could be quite noisy and depending on their performance they could produce immense amount of heat.
 So they must be locked away in a climatized room somewhere in the basement.

-We also felt the enthusiasm spiced up with a kind of Do-it-Yourself mentality and asked ourselves: what if we build a small supercomputer (which is a cluster computer made of just a few units – we also call them nodes – not hundreds) on our own?
-We work with computers day by day, and we are an engineering comapny.
+We also felt the enthusiasm spiced up with a kind of Do-it-Yourself mentality and asked ourselves: what if we build a small supercomputer (which is a cluster computer made of just a few units, not hundreds) on our own?
+We worked with computers every day, and we were an engineering company.
 It would be fun!